 How do you connect the Sony PULSE 3D Wireless Headset?

-Just like the name suggests, the Sony PULSE 3D Wireless Headset connects to your console of choice wirelessly with a 2.4GHz wireless USB dongle.
+The Sony PULSE 3D Wireless Headset connects to your console of choice wirelessly with a 2.4GHz wireless USB dongle.
 The headset also comes with a detachable 3.5mm cable which you can use once the battery runs out.
 This cable expands compatibility to any platform with a headphone jack including mobile devices and consoles like the Nintendo Switch and Xbox Series X (through the controller).
+Just like the name suggests, it works well with Sony’s console too.

 How is the battery life of the Sony PULSE 3D Wireless Headset?